-However, having said this, I would would advise that you don’t underestimate the trail and try it without the proper equipment especially the right footwear.
-The reason I say this is because, you will be walking in uneven ground and you better it carry flip flops since you heard that the hike is mild.
+However, having said this, I would advise that you don’t underestimate the trail and try it without the proper equipment especially the right footwear.
+The reason I say this is because you will be walking on uneven ground and you better it carry flip flops since you heard that the hike is mild.
 It may be an easy hike but you definitely need to take caution since this is still the great outdoors.

 Zion National Park Hiking Insider Secrets

 How to Avoid Crowds when hiking Zion in April

 Zion National Park is the most popular hiking destination in Utah so you can be sure that if you are thinking of going hiking, there are many who have the same idea and will be traveling at the same time as you. to avoid encountering crowds, you need to follow the following tips:

 - Leave at the Crack of Dawn: When getting out on your hike, leave as early possible.
 This will give you a lead and you will not have to wait at the bottlenecks like the free mandatory shuttle bus that accesses the main Zion Canyon.

 - Take the Trails less Traveled: Consider taking trails that are less popular and therefore less crowded.
 The beauty of Hiking in the Zion National Park is that the entire landscape is so beautiful that even if you take a less popular trail, you will still enjoy the beauty of the place.
 Trails to consider are:

 - Observation Point

 - Travel in Early Spring: The fact that you are considering to travel in spring to the Zions will help you avoid challenges with crowding since its not attractive to everyone at this time due to its Fluctuating weather.